5l1v3r1/Domain-Mapper/README.md

 - Dns Brute Force using Nmap
 - Passive DNS
 - Certificates Domains, Sundomains and Cnames
+- Security Trails

+# Expired and Hijacking Notification
+- Dmap can pinpoint you any expired link
+- Dmap can pinpoint you any expired app in clouds
+- Dmap can pinpoint you any expired link that is vulnerable to hijacking
+- Extract Cnames from results

 # How to run?
 - chmod -R 755 /dmap/